TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 * `taito auth`: Authenticate (in case the CI/CD tool does not handle authentication automatically).
 * `taito deployment cancel`: Cancel old ongoing builds except this one (in case the CI/CD tool does not handle this automatically).
-* `taito artifact prepare`: Make some preparations if required.
+* `taito build prepare`: Make some preparations if required.
 Typically this step determines if the artifacts (e.g. container images) have already been built, and the new version number for the release by the type of commits (feature, fix, etc).
 * `taito install`: Install required libraries.
 * `taito scan`: Lint code, scan for code smells and vulnerabilities, etc. (TODO ship code climate with taito container?)
 * `taito docs`: Generate docs.